Skip to main content

 If your Snapdragon Sound wireless earbuds were one of the earliest models, like the Oddict Twig Pro, they probably don’t support aptX Lossless, and can’t be updated to support it, even if you’re using them with a Snapdragon Sound phone that does support lossless.

 It doesn’t stop there.
 Snapdragon Sound’s features will likely change each year.
-In 2023, for instance, Snapdragon Sound will include head-tracked spatial audio, Bluetooth LE Audio compatibility, lower latency for gaming, and support for in-game back-channel voice.
-It even modifies aptX Lossless’ sampling rate from 44.1 to 48kHz.
+Among its newest tools is head-tracked spatial audio, which is slowly arriving on newer supported devices.
+Bluetooth LE Audio compatibility, lower latency for gaming, and support for in-game back-channel voice are also newer additions.
+Snapdragon Sound is also increasing aptX Lossless’ sampling rates from 44.1 to 48kHz.

 Simon Cohen